 Each of the above categories plays an important part in your child’s learning.

 Homework: Students are expected to read 30 minutes every day – Saturdays and Sundays included.
 This reading time is extremely important to your child’s success in school, and ultimately in life.
-Your child should write one sentence about something they read in their planner/agenda for each day of the week.
 We encourage you to review your child’s homework on a regular basis so that you know how well your child is doing.

 Quizzes and Tests: To ensure that students are regularly completing and understanding their course work, we usually will administer one quiz per week.
 We will assess students’ progress with a more formal test at least twice per grading period.
 If your son or daughter earns a test grade of C or lower, please encourage your child to talk with us about ways to improve his or her progress.